Parkinson’s Care at HARTZ Physical Therapy

 Treatment may include:

-- Personalized moderate to high intensity aerobic training performed at an intensity which will mobilize neural mechanisms that help enhance skill acquisition.
+- Personalized moderate to high-intensity aerobic training performed at an intensity that will mobilize neural mechanisms that help enhance skill acquisition.

 - Progressive resistance training to build strength and maintain stability